evvic/piped/README.md

 ## Pipes Game

-A simple game using the gyroscope and an LCD to fall into the opening pipe!
+Drop from one pipe and rotate the "controller" to fall into the next pipe!
+The MEMS data from the MPU gyroscope controlls the movement!

 _The pipes continue to get smaller upon every sequential connection!_